digitalocean/k8s-adoption-journey/docs/02-development/development-observability.md

 The output is quite verbose containing a full breakdown of the node’s workloads, system info, and metadata such as labels and annotations.

-??? note "Click to expand `node desribe command` output"
+??? note "Click to expand `node describe command` output"
         Name:               basicnp-766qo
         Roles:              <none>
         Labels:             beta.kubernetes.io/arch=amd64